shawnz303/cardiosync-hipaa/source/sections/configuration_management_policy_iono.md

 # Configuration Management Policy

-Catalyze standardizes and automates configuration management through the use of Salt scripts as well as documentation of all changes to production systems and networks.
-Salt automatically configures all Catalyze systems according to established and tested policies, and is used as part of our Disaster Recovery plan and process.
+Iono standardizes and automates configuration management through the use of Salt scripts as well as documentation of all changes to production systems and networks.
+Salt automatically configures all Iono systems according to established and tested policies, and is used as part of our Disaster Recovery plan and process.

 ## Applicable Standards from the HITRUST Common Security Framework